hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Comparing the two conditions: homophily increased the adoption among both the obese and nonobese people.

 However, from these results, we cannot say for sure that **homophily** is the reason.
 For example, it may be that in the homophilous condition, obese people have more neighbors who sign up and thus have more exposure.
-It may also because that homophily increases the likelihood for people to sign up once they are exposed.
+It may also be because that homophily increases the likelihood for people to sign up once they are exposed.
 Therefore, we need to compare 1.) **exposure**, and 2.) **the likelihood to adopt once exposed** in the two conditions.

 It showed that, **within each of the two conditions**, the percentage of exposed obese people (num. of exposed obese / total num. of obese ppl) and that of exposed nonobese people (num. of exposed nonobese / total num. of nonobese ppl) do not differ significantly. **Across conditions**, homophily significantly increased the percentage of exposed obese people.
 See Fig. 2D.

 How about the likelihood? **within conditions**, the likelihood to adopt after exposure was much higher for the obesed than for the nonobesed. **Acorss conditions**, homophily significantly increased obese people's likelihood to adopt after exposure.

-Therefore, homophily increased obese people's **access** to, and the **likelihood** to adopt, health behavior.
+Therefore, homophily increased obese people's **access** to, and the **likelihood** to adopt healthy behavior.

 >... low adoption levels of health innovations among less healthy individuals may be a function of social environment rather than a baseline reluctance for adoption.